Nigeria is blessed with scores of tourist attractions. Out of the lot, 10 actually stand out as must-visit. They are:

 1. Yankari Game Reserve

 Yankari is a reserve of a large collection of animals and plants in their natural habitat.
-Within the reserve are situated over 59 caves, a system of 130 wells with interconnecting shafts used by slaves during the trans-atlantic slave trade era, a warm spring with sparkling clear water at 31 degrees celcius available for swimming and iron smelting works with furnace which are centuries old.
+Within the reserve are situated over 59 caves, and d system of 130 wells with interconnecting shafts used by slaves during the trans-atlantic slave trade era, the story of these slaves is well documented and as some were sent as far as Hawaii, their stories are available online at https://www.liveyouraloha.com/oahu-tours/things-to-do-in-oahu/.
+There is also a warm spring with sparkling clear water at 31 degrees celcius available for swimming and iron smelting works with furnace which are centuries old.

 Yankari Game Reserve is located in Bauchi State in northern Nigeria.